Updated: Mar 29

 Life insurance beneficiaries are final.
 A will or a trust controls what happens to your assets like bank accounts, investments, real estate, and possessions.
 However, life insurance is outside of a will or trust.
 You have to update your life insurance beneficiaries through your provider; it cannot be done through your will.
 If you don't keep them updated, the results can be catastrophic for your family.
 For example, if you get divorced and forget to update your policy, your ex will receive your death benefits.

 Since the inception of the industry more than 200 years ago, beneficiaries have traditionally received lump sum payment of the proceeds.
 The default payout option of most policies remains a lump sum, which is typically tax free.

 Another option can provide a stream of income, or an annuity, in which the proceeds and accumulated interest are paid out regularly over the life of the beneficiary.
 The policy owner may select a predetermined period to provide his or her family a guaranteed income stream for a period of five to 40 plus years.
 There may be tax due on the interest component of an annuity payout.

 Some life insurance companies have designed policies that allow their policyholders to draw against the face value of the policy in the event of a terminal, chronic or critical illness.
 You may want to review this option or a long term care rider while shopping for life insurance.

 “Tomorrow is never guaranteed to anyone,young or old.
 Today could be the last time to see your loved ones, which is why you mustn't wait; do it today, in case tomorrow never arrives.”
 Gabriel García Márquez

 Have further questions?

 Life insurance is a complex topic.
 If you’ve questions or need guidance in navigating this topic, please don’t delay.
-Reach out to me.
+Reach out to the Peak Wealth Planning team.
 Tomorrow is never guaranteed to anyone.
 Let me help you achieve peace of mind knowing your family is taken care of if you were to pass away unexpectedly.